CYZeusX/Tetris/README.md

     - resume
     - restart
     - quit app
-    - setting menu
-    - buton for customize character for blocks
-    - button for return to default character for blocks
+    - button for return to default character for blocks, and add to the setting menu
     - save block for later
     - 3 next following blocks
     - sync monitor between potrait and landscape mode